Good To Know!

 You can also get a SIM card from one of the local network providers.
 A fast 4G connection and monthly data packages make it easy to use.

-SIM cards are available in small mobile phone shops or in the supermarkets.
-Just keep in mind that on some remote islands the reception might be limited!
+SIM cards are available in small mobile phone shops or in supermarkets.
+Just keep in mind that the signal might be limited on some remote islands.
+We recommend Telkomsel – it has the best coverage throughout the archipelago!

-In Indonesia standard voltage is 230 Volt and frequency 50 Hz.
+In Indonesia standard voltage is 230 Volt and the frequency is 50 Hz.

 The sockets being used are of type C and F.